- Brand name

 - Pain in the stomach area or in the upper right part of the belly, under the ribs

-During the treatment of primary biliary cirrhosis, tell your doctor immediately if you or your child notices any of the following:
+During the treatment of primary biliary cholangitis, tell your doctor immediately if you or your child notices any of the following:

 - Severe right-sided upper abdominal pain

-During treatment of primary biliary cirrhosis, stop taking Ursofalk if you have the following:
+During treatment of primary biliary cholangitis, stop taking Ursofalk if you have the following:

 - Severe worsening (decompensation) of liver cirrhosis